PhpUnitsOfMeasure/php-units-of-measure/README.md

 Note that every physical quantity has a chosen "native unit" which is typically the SI standard.
 The main point for this unit is that all of the quantity's other units of measure will convert to and from this chosen native unit.
 It's important to be aware of a quantity's native unit when writing conversions for new units of measure.

 ### Adding new Aliases to Existing Units
-It may come up that the right unit of measure exists for the right physical quantity, but there's a missing alias for the unit.
-For example, if you thought 'footses' was an obviously lacking alias for the Length unit 'ft', you could temporarily add the alias like this:
+It may come up that the desired unit of measure exists for a given physical quantity, but there's a missing alias for the unit.
+For example, if you thought 'footses' was an obviously lacking alias for the `Length` unit 'ft', you could temporarily add the alias like this:

 ``` php
 use \PhpUnitsOfMeasure\PhysicalQuantity\Length;